Our research is editorially independent but we may earn a commission for purchases made through our links.

 Iceland is also one of the best places on the planet to experience the aurora borealis, or northern lights, if you visit anytime between mid-September and late April.
 You might even be able to see them right from downtown Reykjavik, though the best place to spot them while you’re in the city is by the seaside at Seltjarnarnes, where you’ll be away from the street lights.

-While they can be viewed from anywhere throughout the country, by hiking or camping in the highlands you’ll be far away from light pollution – and within the tranquil silence of the remote area it makes for an especially unforgettable experience.
+While they can be viewed from anywhere throughout the country, by hiking or camping in the highlands you’ll be far away from light pollution – and within the tranquil silence of the remote area, it makes for an especially unforgettable experience.
 There are also many Airbnbs ideal for seeing the Northern Lights.

 Visit Hallgrimskirkja Church